giving-a-fuck-about-climate-change/carbondoomsday-django/README.md

 tests to help assert the correctness of it.

 A maintainer will try to review your change set as soon as possible.
-Please complain [the lobby] if no one is responding.
+Please complain in [the lobby] if no one is responding.

 [submit a pull request]: https://help.github.com/articles/creating-a-pull-request/
 [Travis CI]: https://travis-ci.org/